Among all of the phone plans out there, you may have heard of the only wireless provider with a certified day of the week: T-Mobile Tuesdays.

 On any particular Tuesday, the company will offer free T-Mobile merchandise for 24 hours.
 Of course, the free stuff goes fast!

-To sum it all up, when I consider the different websites where I have to register with to get freebies and the occasional complimentary merchandise (I don’t really need a T-Mobile cap), T-Mobile Tuesdays may only be worth the time for the most desperate deal-seeker.
+To sum it all up, when I consider the different websites I have to register with to get freebies and the occasional complimentary merchandise (I don’t really need a T-Mobile cap), T-Mobile Tuesdays may only be worth the time for the most desperate deal-seeker.